Folk singer admits sexually abusing girl

 He initially denied three counts of indecent assault but changed his plea to guilty on what was due to be the first day of his trial at Mold Crown Court.

-Judge Nicolas Parry warned Murphy to expected a custodial sentence.
+Judge Niclas Parry warned Murphy to expect a custodial sentence.

 "I would be misleading you if I did not tell you to put your affairs in order in readiness for a custodial sentence," he added.